 BYOD (Bring Your Own Device)

-In 2018 all students in Senior School (Years 10-12) at the College will be required to participate in the BYOD program.
+Students in Middle (Year 7-9) and Senior School (Years 10-12) at the College will be required to participate in the BYOD program.
 The BYOD program is designed to allow senior students to choose and bring to the learning environment one or several devices of their choice.
 The devices will connect seamlessly via the on campus College wireless network and extend to any internet connection outside the College.

 How does it work?

-In 2018, students in Year 10-12 will be expected to participate in the Bring Your Own Device program.
+Students in Year 7-12 will be expected to participate in the Bring Your Own Device program.
 Students are required to sign a student agreement that outlines how the device can be used at school.

 Investigator College has chosen the following two options.
 Please choose one of them.